 According to the article, tire pressure decreases with every 10 degree drop in temperature, so make sure to check your car tires often during the winter, and especially your bike tires if you like to do a little winter riding from time to time.

 Equally important is tire pressure during the hot summer months.
-Properly inflated tires are not only safer, they afford better gas mileage as an added bonus.
-If you're planing a long road trip, be careful of how much gear you take along.
-You should be aware of the load limits of your tires and motorcycle, including weight restrictions for saddle bags and tour packs.
+Properly inflated tires are not only safer, but they do afford better gas mileage as an added bonus.
+If you're planning a long road trip, be careful of how much gear you take along, or even how much you load into a car.
+On a motorcycle, you should always be aware of the load limits of your tires and the bike, including weight restrictions for saddle bags and tour packs.
 Overloaded motorcycles with under-inflated tires is a recipe for disaster.